 In Table \ref{tab-overhead}, for the baselines, we only account for the communication overhead brought about by the transmission of model parameters, ignoring the transmission of other information, including model architecture, request headers, etc., as these costs vary under different encoding schemes.
 The model parameters in baselines and scalar gradients in \app and \apppro are encoded as 32-bit floating point numbers to prevent the loss of precision and overflow or underflow.
 For \app and \apppro, the random seeds are encoded as 32-bit integers.
 Note that the aforementioned encoding scheme with single-precision floating-point format is fair to all methods.
 For all methods, half-precision encoding can be used to uniformly reduce communication overheads presented in Table \ref{tab-overhead} by half.

-\para{Communication overheads of baselines.} For these baselines, their per-round client-side communication cost is accounted as the total requirements of uploading and downloading the trainable parameters, since only this part of the parameters in the model is updated.
+\para{Communication overheads of baselines.} For these baselines, their per-round client-side communication costs are accounted as the total requirements of uploading and downloading the trainable parameters, since only this part of the parameters in the model is updated.

 \para{Communication overhead of \app.} In our experiments, $K$ is uniformly set to 4,096 for \app.
 Let $D$, $U$ and $C$ denote the per-round communication cost of each client for the downlink, uplink, and total, respectively.
-At the start of each round, each client needs to download the candidate seeds $\SSS$ and scalar gradient accumulator $\cA$.
+At the start of each round, each client needs to download the candidate seeds $\SSS$ and scalar gradient accumulator $\cA$ from the server.
 Since the $\SSS$ can be encoded as one integer seed which only occupies 4 Bytes, $D$ of \app can be calculated as

-After local training, each client return $\HH_i$ that contains $\tau$ pairs of $\langle s_j, \hat{g}_j \rangle$, with $\tau$=200 as described in Section \ref{subsec-exp-setup}, $U$ can be calculated as
+After local training, each client return $\HH_i$ that contains $\tau$ pairs of $(s_j, \hat{\varrho}_j)$, with $\tau$=200 as described in Section \ref{subsec-exp-setup}, $U$ can be calculated as

 Finally, we can derive the total communication overhead required by each client in each round when applying \app, i.e., $C = D + U = 17988 \ \text{Bytes}$.

 \para{Communication overhead of \apppro.} As described in Section \ref{subsec-exp-setup}, we set $K$ to different values, i.e., 1,024 for \modeldatajuicer and 2,048 for \modelllama.
 For \emph{\apppro with \modeldatajuicer}, $D$ is calculated as